ArthurClemens/polythene/packages/polythene-theme/README.md

 m(secondaryButton, {
   label: "Help"
-});
+  // class is already set by secondaryButton component });
 ~~~

-## Custom CSS
+## 3. Custom CSS

 Writing CSS gives you more options for styling, but requires some knowledge about the component's generated HTML structure.

 Component class names are documented in each README.
+The structure of the generated HTML can be viewed in the test package, found in `polythene/packages/test`.

 ### 1. Using CSS styles